tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 Code section <span style="color: blue;">*[1] Load raw data*</span> loads the `rawfiles.rda` file generated from the `20_rawdata_import.R` script.

 The Code section <span style="color: blue;">*[2] Data cleaning & quality checks*</span> applies the data quality checks.
 This includes "Lack of good-quality fit", "Pupil size screening", and "Saturated spectroradiometer samples", where invalid pupil and light data are replaced by "NA" values.
 And finally the "Proportion of excluded data" quality check, which compares the proportion of excluded data points per participant vs. the specified data loss threshold.
 As described in the manuscript, we use two different data loss thresholds – initial (0.5; n=63) and adjusted (0.75; n=83)  – and report the results for both of them.
-In the script we use the adjusted threshold (0.75; n=83 included) as the default.
-To apply the initial threshold (0.5; n=63 included), one needs to "uncomment" the code line `#data_loss_thres <- 0.5`, and rerun the `21_qualitychecks.R` code.
+Any subject that exceeded each respective dataloss threshold was tagged with the value "TRUE" in the logical variables `datalossover_thrs75` and `datalossover_thrs50`.
+In the `30_datamerge.R` code, these variables are then used to filter the dataset to only included subjects (default: adjusted data loss threshold, 0.75; n=83 included).

 The Code section <span style="color: blue;">*[3] Light data transformation*</span> conducts a linear transformation of the alpha-opic irradiances into alpha-opic Equivalent Daylight Illuminances and creates variables with log10-transformed light data (due to violation of the linear regression assumptions, see more details in manuscript).
+However, *corrected values for all used light units* will be introduced in the `30_datamerge.R` code, as there was a mistake in the interpolation of spectral light data in the initial computation.
+Thus, if you you want to use any of the light data for calculations, please make sure to use the corrected data introduced in the datamerge code or subdatasets (e.g.`merged_data_conf.rda`, `conf_subdata.rda` ).

 The Code section <span style="color: blue;">*[4] Save checked rawfiles*</span> saves the quality checked data to the file `checked_rawfiles.rda`.

-<span style="color: red;">**Note**</span>: Remember that for the "Proportion of excluded data" quality check we used the adjusted data loss threshold (0.75; n=83 included) as a default.
-We also uploaded the resulting `checked_rawfiles.rda` file to allow continued analyses in case of problems with the prior R code.
-If you want to continue the analysis with the reduced dataset retained from the initial data loss threshold  (0.5; n=63 included),  "uncomment" the code line `#data_loss_thres <- 0.5`, restart RStudio and rerun the `21_qualitychecks.R` code.
-The `checked_rawfiles.rda` will then contain the same data but with  only n=63 tagged as "Included".
+<span style="color: red;">**Note**</span>: We uploaded the resulting `checked_rawfiles.rda` file to allow continued analyses in case of problems with the prior R code.

 ## Data categorisation